Life after treatment for AML

 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.

-Cancer can cause physical and emotional strain, so it’s important to look after your wellbeing.
+Leukaemia can cause physical and emotional strain, so it’s important to look after your wellbeing.
 Cancer Council has free booklets and programs to help you during and after treatment.
-Call 13 11 20 to find out more, or see Managing cancer side effects, Exercise during cancer treatment and Living well after cancer.

 View the Cancer Council NSW editorial policy.